samanthaweglinski/AirBnB/API_doc.md

     }
     ```

-## Add an Image to a Spot based on the Spot's id
+## Add an Image to a Property based on the Spot's id

-Create and return a new image for a spot specified by id.
+Create and return a new image for a Property specified by id.

 * Require Authentication: true
-* Require proper authorization: Spot must belong to the current user
+* Require proper authorization: Property must belong to the current user
 * Request
   * Method: POST
   * URL: /properties/:propertyId/image